xana-org/zora/zkpREADME.md

 Zoracles will be implemented on the following contracts:

-    OpenZoraclesPriceData - this is where signed priced will be kept
+    OpenZoraclesPriceData - this is where signed prices will be stored

     UniswapAnchoredView - prices are anchored to this time-weighted index to set boundaries on acceptable values and prevents adversarial influence